 Many of us tend to have an optimistic outlook when it comes to our wellbeing, living by the mantra ‘it won’t happen to me’.
 However, most of the people out of work due to illness or injury probably thought the same.

 Our Protection Survey asked the public to estimate the chances of someone needing to be off work for more than 6 months due to ill health.
 The median result of our participants was that there is a 1 in 30 chance of needing more than 6 months off.

 The real answer to this question, however, is that 1 out of every 10 people will need to take more than 6 months off during their working life to recover from an illness or injury.
 This means that the risk of being seriously ill or injured is 3 times higher than we perceive it to be.

 There is a 1 in 10 chance that you will become severely injured or ill during your working life and require more than six months off of work.
 What you would do if the worst did happen and you were out of work for six months?

-Following on from the points above, is it any wonder why income protection insurance can be perceived as expensive if we all tend to underestimate the chances of needing to claim by three times what it actually is.
+Following on from the points above, is it any wonder why Income Protection Insurance can be perceived as expensive if we all tend to underestimate the chances of needing to claim?

 A suspicious mind might think that premiums are ‘expensive’ because insurers are making huge profits, but this generally isn’t the case given how competitive it is in the UK insurance market.